 Until the early twenty-first century the UK government’s approach to encouraging electric vehicle use was carrots – a series of incentives.
 That changed to sticks as a consequence of a new emphasis on tackling climate change.
 In July 2017 it announced that the sale of diesel vehicles would be banned from 2040, giving a strong impetus to developing alternative forms of motive power.

 Individual cities took a similar line and also started schemes to promote electric vehicle use.
-Clean air zone (CAZ) programmes were set up to penalise or prohibit fume-producing vehicles whilst providing free access to electric ones.
+Clean air zone (CAZ) and ultra-low emission zone (ULEZ) programmes were set up to penalise or prohibit fume-producing vehicles whilst providing free access to electric ones.

 In 2018, the UK government announced the Faraday Battery Challenge with £246 million of funding, to develop a thriving UK-based battery industry.